Council Tax Exemption

 The Council Tax year runs from 1 April in one year to 31 March in the following year (e.g. 1st April 2014 to 31st March 2015).
 Our Council Tax Exemption Certificates are only valid for this period but we will send you a new one every academic year you are in full-time study.

 Proof of student status for Council Tax exemption

 All undergraduate students, registered with the University as full-time, on a three year or four year (Sandwich) course will be automatically issued with an letter as proof of student status, which can be supplied to local Councils to assess your eligibility for Council Tax exemption.
-The letter will be sent to your Unimail account from the 14th October 2015.
+The letter will be sent to your Unimail account when your enrolment is confirmed for the academic year.
 You can print it off, or send it to your local Council as needed.

 This letter is valid for the academic year only and not a guarantee of Council Tax exemption.
 Exemption is assessed and issued at the discretion of local Council authorities.
 University of Derby cannot in any way influence their final decision.

 What information is on the letter?

 The letter will show your name, date of birth, as well as your home and term time address.
 It will also show the course you are studying, your stage of study, your start date, and the date that we’d expect you to complete your course.

 If you are a part-time student or a postgraduate student, then you may be eligible to receive a proportion of council tax exemption if you are studying at least 21 hours per week or the equivalent of at least 80 academic credits in the academic year.
 This will be for the Council to assess.
 We do not automatically provide letters of proof of student status to part-time or postgraduate students, but you can request one here